 At 15, Dorisiya won a full scholarship to the Idyllwild Arts Academy in California and left her home country to study in the US.
 During her years at Idyllwild, Dorisiya won the Idyllwild Arts Academy Concerto Competition and the Eastern Music Festival award for Orchestral excellence, as well as Idyllwild Arts Academy’s “Most Outstanding Freshman” award.
 She gained invaluable training in ensemble playing as concertmaster of the Idyllwild Arts Academy orchestra, and in solo playing in master classes with Midori Goto, Sergiu Schwartz, Ian Swensen, and others.
 Additionally at 18, Dorisiya collaborated with folk legend Richard Thompson and Harry Shearer in recording and premiering Thompson’s album, “Cabaret of Souls.”

 In 2015, Dorisiya completed a Bachelor of Music degree in Violin Performance from Oberlin Conservatory.
 There, she studied with Gregory Fulkerson and Marilyn McDonald.
 During her time at Oberlin, she played in orchestra and chamber music ensembles under the direction of Raphael Jimenez and Timothy Weiss.
 She has also performed alongside the Jupiter Quartet in Oberlin’s Winter Term Intensive chamber music festival, performed at Carnegie Hall with the conservatory’s orchestra during their New York tour, and New York’s Le Poisson Rouge as part of the Next Festival.
-During her time at the conservatory, Dorisiya has played as Concertmaster and Principal Second with the Round Top Festival as well as with the Next Fest Orchestra, and in 2015 she won Marrowstone’s string fellowship award.
+During her time at the conservatory, Dorisiya has played as Concertmaster and Principal Second with the Round Top Festival Orchestra, as well as with the Next Fest Orchestra, and in 2015 she won Marrowstone’s string fellowship award.
 A passionate instructor, Dorisiya was also a part of Oberlin Conservatory’s Secondary Student program and as such taught violin lessons to college students and other community members.

 Most recently, Dorisiya earned a Master of Music degree in Violin Performance (’17) at The Boston Conservatory at Berklee.
 During her time at the Conservatory, she took part in a string leadership masterclass for principal players with Boston Symphony Orchestra member Haldan Martinson and performed as Principal Second violinist with multiple orchestras at the conservatory.
 Dorisiya is a student of Rictor Noren, with whom she studies violin and string pedagogy.